ChilledFerrum/ChilledFerrum/README.md

 ### Running projects...
  - <a href="https://github.com/ChilledFerrum/FerrmoNote">**FerrmoNote**</a> - non-funded personal project for the development of a dynamic application that allows for a more organized lifestyle.
- - <a href="https://kic.uoi.gr/el/amvradia-erevna-kai-anaptyxi-proigmenon-ypol/">**AMVRADIA**</a> - Advanced Object Detection and Tracking Techniques for High-Resolution Images, Focusing on Small Object Classification.
+ - <a href="https://kic.uoi.gr/el/amvradia-erevna-kai-anaptyxi-proigmenon-ypol/">**AMVRADIA**</a> - Advanced Object Detection and Tracking Techniques for High-Resolution Images, Focusing on Small Object Classification for the surveillance of wildlife birds.
+    - <a href="https://youtu.be/MnMAoin4kec">Object Detection & Tracking - YOLOv7 Model - Bird Surveillance 88% mAP - Trial #2</a>
+    - <a href="https://youtu.be/lMITeOJ_ss0">Object Detection + Tracking - YOLOv4 model - Bird Surveillance Trial #1</a>
  - <a href="https://boschfuturemobility.com">**Bosch Future Mobility Challenge 2024**</a>  A technical competition for students in the field of autonomous driving, on model carsat 1:10 scale, mimicking real-driving scenarios.

 ### Programming Languages: